SQS-JLiu/DroidMutator/README.md

         cd builder
         python compileAndroidPro.py [path2file/mutator.xml]
+If the mutant is a stillborn mutant (i.e., code syntax error), the corresponding mutant will not be generated APK.
 ### Install and launch each APK file
    The launcher needs to read the mutator.xml to get the mutant APK file location.
 The reading method is the same as the above Builder.
 The instructions are as follows: <br>
    (Tips: You need to ensure that there is a simulated emulator or physical device connected to the computer before executing the command.)